This blog post contains affiliate links to the books on Amazon. As an Amazon Associate, I earn a commission from qualifying purchases.

 The book itself is truly beautiful, and I feel like I’ll be picking it up whenever I feel a bit frazzled or low!

 My Mum got me another Sarah Knight book a few years ago, called Get Your Sh*t Together.
 I’ve been meaning to read The Life-Changing Magic of Not Giving a F*ck for a while, so I was glad when Andrew got it for my Christmas present.

 I certainly need to work on ‘caring less’, and people-pleasing!
 I’ve struggled with guilt for years and worrying about things that are beyond my control.
 In 2019, I worked on this a lot, especially through setting boundaries and focusing on self-care, so this book will be a perfect addition to my collection.

 This is a beautiful book – the cover, the illustrations… *sigh*.
 So far I’ve been reading a poem each day before bed, it’s a lovely way to wind down!
 Alicja picked this out for me – she’s really into poetry, and while I’m not so much… I’ve been loving this.

 The collection includes 46 poems, divided into sections including youth, love, war, nature, and imaginings.
 I love that it features classic poetry from Lewis Carroll and Shakespeare, alongside modern works by Neil Gaiman, Leonard Cohen, and Carol Ann Duffy.

-Emese got me this one as a gift, and it’s next on my reading list.
-Em & Alicja are keen to borrow this once I’ve finished it, I’m sure we’ll all love it!
+Em got me this one as a gift, and it’s next on my reading list.
+Both Em & Alicja are keen to borrow this once I’ve finished it, I’m sure we’ll all love it!

 I bought this way back in the summer of 2019 in a lovely Kensington independent bookshop… but it’s been sitting on my bookshelf ever since.
 I will read it this year.